mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 **All Documents:**
-Valid CDAs: 501
+Valid CDAs: 1079
-Invalid CDAs: 1308
+Invalid CDAs: 2319

 #### Discussion

 The bulk of these results are from 3rd party uploaded documents.

-For the webchart generated documents, we are analyzing the reason for failure, and updating the script generation to account for those issues.
+For the webchart generated documents, most that errored were because of vitals data coming from external systems (in this case, an ECW system) that was stored incorrectly, and then put into the CCDA document (ie, a value of "5 ft 4 in", when PQ values can only be numeric).
+We are looking at what our policies will be in passing along those kind of values via CCDA in the future.

 ### Measure 20: Patient Data requests VIA API